Skip to content Skip to footer

 Download Packet here:

 All Roosevelt Students will receive a printed packet with all the materials needed to participate in this event.
 If you have lost any of your printed materials, you may download and print from home, or contact Roosevelt Reads chair, Caroline Mayes, for assistance at ccmayes@gmail.com.
-Special THANKS to the talented Emily Watts for designing this year’s packet materials.

 Thank you, Tumbleweed Day Camp!